EternityForest/KaithemAutomation/kaithem/src/docs/tagpoints.md

 Should a claim already exist by that name, the exact same claim object as the previous claim is returned.

+### tagPoint.pull()

+Return the value from a tag, forcing a new update from the getter without any caching.
+May also trigger the subscribers if the value changes.

 ##### TagPoint.evalContext
 Dict used as globals and locals for evaluating alarm conditions and expression tags.